naorlivne/dcos-docs/1.9/installing/upgrading.md

 - In CentOS or RedHat, install IP sets with this command (used in some IP detect scripts): `sudo yum install -y ipset`
 - You must be familiar with using `systemctl` and `journalctl` command line tools to review and monitor service status.
 Troubleshooting notes can be found at the end of this [document](#troubleshooting).
 - You must be familiar with the [Advanced DC/OS Installation Guide][advanced-install].
-- You should take a snapshot of ZooKeeper prior to upgrading.
+Take a snapshot of ZooKeeper prior to upgrading.
 Marathon supports rollbacks, but does not support downgrades.
+- Ensure that Marathon event subscribers are disabled before beginning the upgrade.
+Leave them disabled after completing the upgrade, as this feature is now deprecated.
+- Verify that all Marathon application constraints are valid before beginning the upgrade.
+Use this [script](https://github.com/mesosphere/public-support-tools/blob/master/check-constraints.py) to check if your constraints are valid.
 - The full DC/OS version string that you are upgrading from.
   - In 1.8 this can be found in the lower left corner of the DC/OS UI when screen is maximized.
   - In 1.9 this can be found under the Cluster menu.